This is a blog inspired by the book “Social Technologies in Business” by Isabel De Clercq.

 - Imagine an organization where people can say whatever they want, when they want and to whom they want.
 Freedom of speech put to the extreme.
 Would you want that?

-- Imagine an organisation where people share their ideas, know what is expected, think outside of the box, help one another, volunteer, take ownership.
+- Imagine an organization where people share their ideas, know what is expected, think outside of the box, help one another, volunteer, take ownership.
 Would you want that?

 The 2nd question focuses on value-creation.
 It describes an organization that is full of engaged people who are able and willing to do more than the minimum.
 Everybody would benefit from that: the customers, management, the shareholders, the employees themselves.
 This would be a healthy, agile and customer-driven organization.